michaelthorne/front-end-code-guide/README.md

 - HTML tag names and attribute values must be in lowercase
 - Use double quotes (`""`) around attribute values
-- Indentation must be 4 spaces (and not tabs)
 - Omit the `type` attribute when including style sheets and scripts
 - Remove any trailing whitespace from the end of each line
 - Use a new line for every [block-level](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) element